 Armstead is better for walls especially their durable range.
 Wouldn’t touch their woodwork paints.
 Always use Dulux for that ,can’t beat their undercoats and oils for tops

 Armstead should never be better than Dulux in any finish.
+It’s strange to think that Armstead Vs Dulux Trade Paint is even a discussion.

 I mostly prefer Armstead because most Armstead products out perform Dulux and are cheaper.
 There are a few exceptions such as diamond satin and oil gloss, which I would always go for Dulux.